 The March was not about party politics.
-They were skilled tradesmen, who over 80 years had produced 80,000 ships for the British empire, and now unemployed for several years poverty and deprivation brought shame and sadness to a once proud workforce, who now through no fault of their making were forced to beg or ask for credit.
+They were skilled tradesmen, who over 80 years had produced 80,000 ships for the British empire, and now unemployed for several years poverty and deprivation brought shame and sadness to a once-proud workforce, who now through no fault of their making were forced to beg or ask for credit.

-Poverty and deprivation brought shame and sadness to a once proud workforce, and now through no fault of their making were forced to beg or ask for credit.
-The once proud workforce had been plunged into poverty & sadness, and were now having to ask for credit.
+The once-proud workforce had been plunged into poverty & sadness and was now having to ask for credit.
 To combat this the marchers took their plight on to London.

 The sculptor Graham Ibbeson is a resident of Barnsley, South Yorkshire, UK.
-He has created bronze sculptures in towns and cities across Britain including Leeds, Cardiff, Dover, Barnsley, Doncaster, Northampton, Chesterfield, Middlesbrough, Perth, Otley and Rugby.
+He has created bronze sculptures in towns and cities across Britain including Leeds, Cardiff, Dover, Barnsley, Doncaster, Northampton, Chesterfield, Middlesbrough, Perth, Otley, and Rugby.